SujalDhiman/Real-Time-Bus-Tracking-System/README.md

 ## Project Structure

-The project structure is organized as follows:
+The project structure is organized as follows:-

 - `FrontEnd/`: Contains the React front-end application.
 - `BackEnd/`: Houses the Express backend and chatbot logic.